socialvibe/truex-android-integrations/DOCS.md

 This event will fire when a popup view is required from the app.
 The app should call `pause` on the renderer and display the requested URL to the user.
 Once the user closes the popup, the app should call `resume` on the renderer.

+NOTE: This event is fired for mobile only.

 The parameters for this event are:

 * `url`: The URL to open in the popup.